-(A) You must give the PLHCP the following information before they make any recommendation about a worker's ability to use a respirator.
+(A) You must give the PLHCP the required supplemental information before they make any recommendation about a worker's ability to use a respirator.
+Use Appendix C, Part B, Section 2 of this standard, or an equivalent form to provide this information.